Marcusntnu/mlp_lenet_bathnorm/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-There are three notebooks, one for each architecture (LeNet CNN and MLP's) and one merged.
+There are two notebooks, one for each architecture (LeNet CNN and MLP's).
 Each notebook has a tuning section at the bottom where the tuning is commented out.
+For this project the MLP notebook is the interesting one.

 <p align="right">(<a href="#top">back to top</a>)</p>